What You’ll Learn in This Post

 A security procedure lays down the security goals it aims to achieve.
 It then defines the areas, assets, or operations it covers.
 This could be specific to a department, a type of data, or a particular security threat.

-The security procedure identifies the individuals and teams involved.
+The security procedure identifies the individuals and teams that are involved.
 There are detailed duties and responsibilities assigned to each role.
 This way, everyone knows what is expected of them.

 Definitions